ControlTheory Blog

 As I made my annual pilgrimage to KubeCon (US) this year, I started to think about my work over the year with OpenTelemetry (OTel), as well as KubeCon’s past and my perspective on where things are at.
 This perspective has been informed by my own tinkering certainly, but also conversations with many customers over the […]

-ControlTheory at Kubecon
+ControlTheory team at Kubecon

 Bob Quillin